AlekJSmith/Learn-the-Rebuilding-Way-/index.md

    -Python uses "reference passing", which refers to Python Methods and Functions using the current version of the objects .       that are supplied to them as inputs;
    -The garbage collector will only consider objects which are not referenced.

+ In R the Data structures, symbols/names, environments and functions are built from the different SEXPREC types.
+This leads to the noteable attributes of R:

+    -Environments are objects

+ R functions have the following traits:

+ Functions are not automatically bound to a name
+ Side effects are minimized thanks to the way that call by value works

  The R SEXPREC object however is used to construct object to handle the process of a function:

  SYMSXP, symbols